01 – USA and China establish diplomatic relations.

 26 – Elton John collapses onstage at Hollywood Universal Amphitheatre, suffering from exhaustion.

-27 – British entertainer Gracie Fields dies, aged 81, on the Isle of Capri.
+27 – British entertainer Dame Gracie Fields dies, aged 81, at her home on the Isle of Capri.

 08/12 – The Dow Jones Industrial plunges 58 points in panic trading triggered by the Federal Reserve Board’s raising of interest rates.
 Though the market eventually rights itself, the new high interest rates spell bad news for the automobile and construction industries.